 Mrs Alifosina Mkonde is the proud mother of eight children, and lives in the outskirts of Lilongwe, Malawi.
-11 years ago, she set up a small grocery stall selling rice, groundnuts and maize to support her family.
+In 2012, she set up a small grocery stall selling tomatoes, rice, groundnuts and maize to support her family.
 She dreamed that her children would get the education she never had.
 In reality, the family lived in extreme poverty and often went for weeks without food.
 Imagine the heartache of putting your children to bed hungry.

 Mrs Mkonde had a vision, and MicroLoan was there to help.
 Over time, her loans grew and she used her entrepreneurial training, coaching and mentoring to turn her stall into a shop, and later built a mill at the heart of the village.